Introduction

 How much can a conveyor belt deicer save in operational costs?

-Savings come from eliminating unplanned downtime, reducing manual labor for ice removal, and extending belt and equipment life.
+Potential savings come from reducing freeze-related downtime risk, manual ice-removal labor, product over-application, and equipment damage.
 Operators at large mines estimate conveyor failures can cost $50,000 to $100,000 per day in lost production.

 What industries use conveyor belt deicers most?

 The heaviest users are mining, aggregate and quarry operations, coal handling, railroad material handling, lumber yards, and bulk construction material processing.
-Any operation running outdoor conveyors in sub-freezing climates benefits from deicer.
+Outdoor operations conveying wet or moisture-bearing material in sub-freezing conditions may benefit from a properly selected deicer or mechanical freeze-control system.